I.* Absolutism, Moral Absolutism, Moral Universalism,

 Kaplan In fine, the relativistic/absolutist dichotomy is synthetic, dialectical, dialogical, academic, and theoretical.
 The authors attempt to resolve this underlying problem--while adhering to the validity/legitimacy of the dichotomy--by contriving the notion of "near" and "almost" absolutes.

 Proposition: "A meaningful statement that asserts or claims something about reality and that has the characteristic of being either true or false.
 There are four types of propositions: analytic, such as 'All triangles are three-sided'; internal, such as 'I have a headache'; external, or empirical, such as "I see a table here before me"; and moral, such as 'Human beings should not kill other human beings'" (287). "[M]eaningful statements describing states of affairs and they must either be true or false" (55).

 Kaplan: Conjecture: I am wondering if there is after all only one type of proposition that can either be true or false: analytic.
 The others are rather statements of a different order.
 Internal propositions do not describe anything that can be logically proven: whether they are true or false has no bearing upon our philosophical understanding or the description of actual reality.
 Rather such statements guide (or do not guide) our behavior.
 External propositions can be no more than descriptive.
 If descriptive statements are false then they are simply nonsense, and thus are not propositions; that is, the don't inform us about anything, except perhaps that a person who vocalizes them is stupid, blind, or a liar.
-Categorical (aesthetic, moral, political) propositions--or rather the expression of moral beliefs--are neither true nor false, they are simply statements about belief.
+Subjective (aesthetic, moral, political) propositions--or rather the expression of moral beliefs--are neither true nor false, they are simply statements about belief.
 The question is, are they persuasive?

 Truth: "A proposition that describes a state of affairs that either occured in the past, is occuring in the present, or will occur in the future."